exercism/v3/docs/concept-exercises.md

 **Purpose:** Provide instructions for the exercise.

 This file is split into two halves.
-1. The first half explains the "story" or "theme" of the exericise.
+1. The first half explains the "story" or "theme" of the exercise.
 It should generally contain no code samples.
 2. The second half provides clear instructions of what a student needs to do, providing tasks.

 Each tasks must conform to the following standard: